colinhiggs/pyramid-jsonapi/README.md

 # Status

+**I've just updated the way that pyramid-jsonapi works: it is no longer based around a renderer.
+This documentation should be considered out of date until this notice is removed.**

 New and still being developed.
 There are bugs: some known (see the [issues](https://github.com/colinhiggs/pyramid-jsonapi/issues) page), doubtless many unknown.

 Right now it will take a typical sqlalchemy declarative-style models file and produce a working REST-ful web api conforming to the JSON-API standard, pretty much with the invocation of one function.